Mud to Mortar

 Research Outcomes

-- 79% of beneficiaries reported a decrease in intestinal worm infestations
+- 79% of respondents reported a decrease in intestinal worm infestations.

 - 68% increase in respondents who wash their hands regularly at critical times such as before eating, before feeding their child, and after using the toilet.